 For the past 10 years, the Festival has brought together leaders in business, politics, technology and the arts to “grapple with the most consequential issues of our time.”
 This year it featured discussion ranging from space flight to racial justice to artificial intelligence to the #MeToo movement, and more.

-U.S. Bank was an underwriter of the festival and its Chief Social Responsibility Officer Reba Dominski (pictured below), Chief Ethics Officer Katie Lawler and Chief Communications Officer Dana Ripley hosted discussions throughout the week.
+U.S. Bank was an underwriter of the festival and its Chief Social Responsibility Officer Reba Dominski (pictured below) and Chief Ethics Officer Katie Lawler hosted discussions throughout the week.

 In kicking off a panel focused on how private business can be an agent for social good, Dominski said, “Strong business is inextricably linked to strong communities.”